Make a Difference

 - All interested students must return COMPLETED application AND health forms to Volunteer Services by the posted deadline.
 There are no exceptions.

-- Once completed application and health forms are turned in, it is the student's responsibility to sign up for a unit and time to volunteer with the assistance of the Volunteer Services staff.
+- Once completed application and health forms are turned in, it is the student's responsibility to follow all given instructions and to sign up for a unit and time to volunteer with the assistance of the Volunteer Services staff.